willgibs/webflow-snippets/Memberstack/Dynamic Login Link.md

     // Select the login link
     var link = document.querySelector('a[data-ms-member]');

-    // Check the user's login status using MemberStack window.$memberstackDom.getCurrentMember().then(({ data: member }) => {
+    // Check the user's login status using Memberstack window.$memberstackDom.getCurrentMember().then(({ data: member }) => {
       if (member) {
-        // User is logged in, update the link's href to the member-specific URL link.setAttribute('href', link.getAttribute('data-ms-member'));
+        // User is logged in, update the link's href to the member URL link.setAttribute('href', link.getAttribute('data-ms-member'));
       } else {
         // User is logged out, update the link's href to the logged-out content URL